alexajuno/notes/doc/secretary.md

   - [ ] Database design
     - [ ] Mermaid diagrams
   - [ ] Privacy policy and Terms of Service
+    - [ ] Rules about data collections and uses in Vietnam, esp. for students under 18.

 ### Project III